Match of the Century (1953 England v Hungary football match)

+England hoped this would be their biggest defeat, however they ended up with an even bigger loss to Hungary, losing 7–1 in 1954.

 Background

-The England national team had suffered just one defeat on home soil against foreign opposition, which had been in 1949 against the Republic of Ireland.
+The England national team had suffered just one defeat on home soil against foreign opposition, which had been in 1949 against a de facto FAI Ireland side that contained a number of players that also played for Northern Ireland during this period (FIFA would later ban both the FAI and IFA from selecting players for both teams).

 This had created a climate of complacency; the English Football Association (FA) simply assumed that as the originators of the game, English players were technically and physically superior to their foreign counterparts.
 In addition, coaching and tactical advances from abroad were ignored, with the England national side and the majority of clubs persisting with the outdated WM formation.
-England did have a national manager—Walter Winterbottom—but he had no prior managerial experience in professional football.
-His duties included managing the national team and developing the overall standard of coaching in England—a vast remit that indicated either naivety or a lack of interest on the part of the FA.
+England did have a national manager – Walter Winterbottom – but he had no prior managerial experience in professional football.
+His duties included managing the national team and developing the overall standard of coaching in England – a vast remit that indicated either naivety or a lack of interest on the part of the FA.
 Furthermore, Winterbottom did not pick the England squad: that remained with the FA's selection committee, who frequently displayed little or no consistency in their choice of player.

 The first sign that England was no longer on top of the game could be seen one month before the match against Hungary, when England on the occasion of the 90th anniversary of the FA, encountered a European XI on 21 October 1953 in Wembley and drew luckily, thanks to a hardly justified last minute penalty 4-4.
 Bob Ferrier wrote in the Daily Mirror, that England needed "all the luck in the world" to achieve this result.
 Bob Pennington from the Daily Express called the penalty "a gift given to us by the referee".

 The Hungary national team was a team creation of the Deputy Sports Minister Gusztáv Sebes in an endeavour to further sporting excellence in communist Hungary.
 Innovations included a precursor to "Total Football" several years ahead of the Dutch and the introduction of a deep-lying centre-forward position, occupied by Nándor Hidegkuti.
 The Hungarians had seen the virtue of creating fitness regimes as well as a club-like policy at an international level to give impetus to innumerable practice sessions; in addition, most of their players played for the State-sponsored Army team Honvéd, which ensured that each member of the team was familiar with the style and strengths of each of his teammates.

 The Hungarian team was unbeaten since May 1950 and had won the football gold medal at the 1952 Olympics in Helsinki.

-The British press referred to it as the "Match of the Century"—the originators of the game, against the finest team in the world at that time.
+The British press referred to it as the "Match of the Century" – the originators of the game, against the finest team in the world at that time.

 The match

-Date, venue and attendance

-The match was played on 25 November 1953 in front of 105,000 spectators at Empire Wembley Stadium.